ArtHitParade

 2022 SOLD for $ 4.4M by Heritage

-The $ 20 double eagle of Saint-Gaudens type is the most prestigious of American gold coins.
+The $ 20 double eagle of Saint-Gaudens type is the most prestigious of US gold coins.
 Regular production was carried out from 1907 to 1932, but the number of variants exceeds the number of years because it also includes the identification of the mint.
-D stands for Denver, S for San Francisco, and no letter code means Philadelphia.
+D stands for Denver, S for San Francisco and blank for Philadelphia.

 During the 1920s, the US government met increasing difficulties to maintain the fixed exchange rate between dollar and gold.
 Americans lost confidence in paper money and filled the vaults of their banks with gold for hoarding, making a huge financial mass unavailable for economic activities.